What is cloud-based digital signage software? How does it differ from the alternatives? If you’re wondering this, you’re not alone.

 What are the advantages of cloud-based digital signage software?

 Setting up a cloud-based solution involves just a few plugs and clicks, with no technical knowledge or IT specialists required.
-What usually entails is plugging a digital signage player into a digital display, connecting the player to the internet, then logging into your dashboard to manage your content.
+What it usually entails is plugging a digital signage player into a digital display, connecting the player to the internet, then logging into your dashboard to manage your content.
 The process is similar to setting up a Chromecast, Roku or Apple TV.
 Setting up CrownTV’s solution is even simpler, as the digital signage player arrives with your business’ WiFi information already programmed into it.
 It’s a true “plug-and-play” solution.

 Getting started with an on-premise solution calls for more technical expertise and equipment.
-You’ll need to set up the servers and make sure everything is connected to an internal network, all of which usually requires IT help.
+You’ll need to set up the servers and make sure everything connects to an internal network, all of which usually requires IT help.
 It’s also more time-consuming than setting up cloud-based digital signage software, which is easily up and running within minutes.

 Hosting servers for an on-premise solution doesn’t end with setting them up.
 They require maintenance, often by a full-time IT department.
 Special facilities and equipment are required to house them, keep them cool, and physically and digitally secure them.
 If they break or go down, you’re responsible for getting them back up and running.
 You’ll also need to conduct software updates manually.